 This agreement also introduces a pricing structure tied to legal services, including discounted hourly rates offered through separate AALRR contracts and conditioned on IPC membership—an element that does not appear in the original Joint Powers Agreement.

 This has created significant confusion between IPC’s role as a training and coordination structure and AALRR’s role as a provider of legal services.
-The discount is not part of IPC itself; rather, it is a pricing feature within AALRR’s separate legal services contracts, available only if a district chooses to use AALRR and maintains IPC membership.
+The discounted pricing appears to arise through separate AALRR legal services agreements tied to IPC membership, rather than through IPC itself as a standalone entity.

 This distinction is not clearly reflected in public-facing materials.
 For example, the IPC website states that IPC “provides member districts with legal services… [including] legal support for the areas of facilities, student services and special education.”
 However, those “adjunct services” are not provided by IPC as a Joint Powers Agreement.
 They are legal services performed and billed by AALRR under separate contracts.